Iceman8911/Pokemon_Aura/README.md

 You're free to clone/merge/replicate this feature as well as edit it however you like.
 Credit isn't necessary.
 Just be sure to share it with your friends!
 The menu itself is scripted in data/scripts/script_debug_menu.inc

+Dynamic Multichoices
+This is a feature branch that makes script multichoices (pory and standard!) much more sane to use and edit.
+Never have to add a whole multichoice menu to 4 different files again!

+It's pretty simple to use.

+First step is to
+bufferdynamicmulti string1, string2, string3, . . .
+(up to 6 strings can be specified.
+Missing strings will be filled automatically.) then multichoice Xloc Yloc, MULTI_DYNAMIC_Z, ignoreB where Z is the number of choices you want your menu to have.
+Other than this, it works exactly like the standard multichoice.
+This allows you to generate multichoices in your script rather than having to define new constants in other files for them.
+Example Porycript:

+text MNM_1 {
+    "Sweet"
+}

+text MNM_2 {
+    "Spicy"
+}

+text MNM_3 {
+    "Sour"
+}

+script myNewMultiScript {
+    msgbox("What's your favorite flavor?")
+    bufferdynamicmulti(MNM_1, MNM_2, MNM_3)
+    multichoice(0, 0, MULTI_DYNAMIC_3, 1)
+    switch (var(VAR_RESULT)) {
+        case 0:
+            msgbox("You chose Sweet!)
+            goto(sweetScriptActions)
+        case 1:
+            msgbox("You chose Spicy!)
+            goto(sweetScriptActions)
+        case 2:
+            msgbox("You chose Sour!)
+            goto(sweetScriptActions)
+    }
+    release
+    end
+}
+And this is all you need!
+No more tracking multiple files for basic multichoices!

+NOTICE FOR MERGING!
+BEFORE merging this, to save yourself a headache, replace EVERY INSTANCE of "gStringVar4" with "gSystemString" There should be NEAR 800 INSTANCES.

 # ORIGINAL README.MD BELOW
 # About this branch
 This branch adds 3 new pockets to the bag based on changes to it from later generations: